 Our flexible repayment periods mean you can pay back your self-employed business loan over a period of 1 to 5 years, and as we offer competitive rates, interest will always be as low.

 Our merchant cash advance product can also benefit self employed business owners, providing their business takes sales through a card terminal.
 With a merchant cash advance, you can receive an advance on the revenue your self employed business is predicted to make through future debit and credit card sales.

-Business owners with bad credit are often discouraged from seeking finance from lenders.
+Business owners with a bad credit rating are often discouraged from seeking finance from lenders.
 At SME Loans we’re working hard to change this – there’s no need for your business dreams to be put on hold because of past financial faux pas.
-If you have bad credit we will look largely at your business performance and you could still be eligible for a self employed loan.
-For more information on accessing finance with bad credit take a read of our guide.
+If you have a poor credit score we will look largely at your business performance and you could still be eligible for a self-employed business loan.
+For more information on accessing finance with bad credit, please read our helpful guide.

-- You need to be registered in the UK with HMRC
+- You are registered in the UK with HMRC

-- You should have been actively trading for 6 months minimum
+- You have been actively trading for 6 months minimum

-- Your monthly turnover or card sales should equate to £5,000 minimum
+- Your monthly turnover or card sales equate to £5,000 minimum

-- You, the self employed business owner are over the age of 18
+- You, as a self-employed business owner, are over the age of 18

-If you have any questions regarding our application form, qualifying criteria or anything else, please do give us a call on 020 3475 9213 - we’re always more than happy to help!
+If you have any questions regarding our application form, qualifying criteria or anything else, please do give us a call on 01244 506279 – we’re always more than happy to help.

 Once you click to apply you will be redirected to a new page where we will ask for more information about your business, including:

 - The number of months or years trading

 Once you’ve told us a bit more about your business, please expect to disclose your personal details including your full name, position in the business and contact details.